phalcon-kit/docs/docs/core/response.md

 ## Introduction

-Zemit's Response HTTP Component, `Zemit\Http\Response`, extends the functionality of `\Phalcon\Http\Response`, offering a sophisticated way to construct and deliver HTTP responses to users.
-This extension enriches the capabilities of the Phalcon Response component, ensuring that responses are tailored to the specific needs of your Zemit application.
+ Phalcon kit's Response HTTP Component, `PhalconKit\Http\Response`, extends the functionality of `\Phalcon\Http\Response`, offering a sophisticated way to construct and deliver HTTP responses to users.
+This extension enriches the capabilities of the Phalcon Response component, ensuring that responses are tailored to the specific needs of your Phalcon Kit application.

 ## Core Functionalities

-`Zemit\Http\Response` serves as the constructor and manager of HTTP responses in your application.
+`PhalconKit\Http\Response` serves as the constructor and manager of HTTP responses in your application.
 It encapsulates all aspects of the HTTP response, including headers, content, and status codes.
 The component provides a versatile set of tools to build a response, whether it’s setting headers, determining the content type, or managing cookies.

 - **Response Construction**: Allows for setting various parts of the HTTP response, such as content, status codes, and headers.
 This is essential for controlling how your application communicates its results and status to clients.